ghindman/open-template/README.md

 # Product name
 ## Overview
-Description of the project.
+Add Description of the project...
 ## License
-Description of license
+Add information about the license...
 ## Product Documentation
-Links to GitHUb
+Add Links back to GitHub...
 ## Requirements

 ## Get Started
 ### Installation
+Add Install steps
 ## Summary and Next Steps
 ## Learn More
+To continue your learning, see the following guides and software resources:
+- Bullet list
 ## Support
+If you're unable to resolve your issues, contact